idvorkin/idvorkin.github.io/_d/energy.md

 {%include summarize-page.html src="/productive" %}

+### Energy vs Will Power

+Interesting - what is the difference between these concepts in my model?

+### Wasting energy, can accelerate the drain

+- Or maybe it makes you energy weaker

+{%include summarize-page.html src="/resistance" %}

 ### Activation Energy, often far exceeds steady state energy

 {% include summarize-page.html src="/activation" %}

+### We can go into energy debt, but you need to always pay the piper

+Think Coffee

+### You can reduce the energy required

+- See productivity
+- By having habits
+- By shaping the path
+- By being stronger "peak energy" capacity (think strength training)
+- By building more "energy endurance" capacity (think cardio vascular)
+- Q is there an analog to hypertrophy?
+(Influencer Videos - haha)

 ### Energy (Arousal) vs Valence